 Concentration is defined as “the ability to direct one’s thinking in whatever direction one would intend.”

-I was diagnosed with bipolar six years ago and have trialled many mood stabilizers, anti-psychotics and anti-depressants to reach my relatively stable state.
+I was diagnosed with bipolar six years ago and have trialed many mood stabilizers, anti-psychotics and antidepressants to reach my relatively stable state.
 My illness has had a colossal effect on my concentration and distractibility and I often question how I was ever able to easily complete tasks pre-diagnosis.